dr-haoliu/dr-haoliu.github.io/_pages/publications.md

 <!-- _pages/publications.md -->
 <div class="publications">

-Note: JBI and JAMIA are leading health informatics journals with impact factors 8.000 and 7.942.
+Note: JBI and JAMIA are leading health informatics journals with impact factors 8.000 and 7.942.\
+AMIA (American Medical Informatics Association) is one of the top conferences in biomedical and health informatics.

 {%- for y in page.years %}
   <h2 class="year">{{y}}</h2>